HOW TO ENTER 2018 APSE CONTEST

 - The link takes you directly to your publication’s folder, which includes a subfolder for “entry key”.

-- Place your completed entry key in that folder.
+- Fill out the entry key in that folder.

 - Double-check your entry key.
 Everything is filled out correctly?
 All the links to your website work?
 All your usernames and passwords are valid?
 All the links to cover letters are working and the advanced options have been changed so judges can read them?